HarbingerOfFire/PMDSA/README.md

 >>Analysis used in this publication was assissted in whole or part by PMDSA  provided by HarbingerOfFire on github (https://github.com/harbingeroffire/PMDSA)

 Past works include:

-Syfrett et.
-Al.  "Comparative Analysis of Two Astrometric Measuring Methods on Five Known Binaries"  *Journal of Double Star Observations* Pending Publishing, April 30th.
-2025.
+>Syfrett, Malachi, et al. View of Comparative Analysis of Two Astrometric Measuring Methods on Five Known Binaries.
+Journal of Double Star Observations, 13 July, 2025, doublestarsjournal.org/index.php/jdso/article/view/89/32.